andmor-/torque/README.md

-his repo contains everything needed to setup an interface for uploading ODB2 data logged from your car in real-time using the [Torque Pro](https://play.google.com/store/apps/details?id=org.prowl.torque) app for Android.
+is repo contains everything needed to setup an interface for uploading ODB2 data logged from your car in real-time using the [Torque Pro](https://play.google.com/store/apps/details?id=org.prowl.torque) app for Android.

 The interface allows the user to: